From the heading of this blog you can probably tell what it’s going to be all about. Humour me though.

 After a few training sessions I was allowed to keep my very first cane and use it all by myself.
 The stabilisers were off and there was no stopping me now.
 Apart from the over hanging trees of course, I will cover them in another post.

-For me the freedom that a long cane gives you over a symbol cane or no cane at all of matter is overwhelming.
-I feel confident, people notice it and above all it has become an extension of my arm.
+For me the freedom that a long cane gives you over a symbol cane or no cane at all for that matter is overwhelming.
+I feel confident, people notice it and it really does help.
+But above all it has become an extension of my arm.
 Gliding and guiding me from place to place with seem less effort, but the best thing of all is that you could be walking along the high street in a busy town and you are quite simply, as the heading would suggest, The Moses of the High Street.
 Just like the red sea did for him, the people part for me.
 It’s actually quite amazing.

 The morale of this story is that what helps you doesn’t always seem appealing to you when you are first going through sight loss.
 However in your own time, when you can accept the condition and learn to live with it, there are many, many products that are designed to help and make a big difference in your life.
 But it has to be when you are ready and not before.
 It must never be pushed upon you, you will know when the time is right.